r-bk/ch4/README.md

             +[no]rust     - enables (disables) rust output.
                             When enabled, prints the response as a Rust array.

+            +[no]gen      - forces generic output (RFC 3597 s.
+5) on all record
+                            types.
+By default, only unknown record types are formatted this way.
 ```

 The list of operating system configured nameservers is shown via the `--list-nameservers` flag.